pmelsted/bifrost/doc/tutorial/Intro.md

 - Bifrost uses a node-centric representation of the graph.
 Vertices are represented explicitely while edges are represented implicitly.
 - Vertices are unitigs, i.e., sequences of length greater or equal to *k* (the *k*-mer size).
 Hence, a unitig is composed of at least one *k*-mer.
 - *K*-mers in a unitig are not branching (edge in-degree = edge out-degree = 1) in the graph **except** the first and last *k*-mers which might be branching.
-- A *k*-mer occurs in one unitig at most.
+- A *k*-mer occurs in at most one unitig.
 - Because the graph is bi-directed, a unitig represents two sequences: itself and its reverse-complement.
 Hence, a unitig can be traversed/read in two different ways: from left to right (*foward* or *+* direction) or from right to left by complementing the DNA symbols (*reverse* or *-* direction).
 This is the *strandness* of the unitig.
 - Edges are directed: they have a start unitig *A* and an end unitig *B*.
 Furthermore, edges embed the strandness of the unitigs they connect, which can be: {+,+}, {+,-}, {-,+} and {-,-}.
 An edge *e* connecting the forward sequence of *A* to the reverse-complement sequence of *B* would be *e={A+,B-}*.